Pediatric Eye Exam Robot

 Data Analysis & Deliverables

-↳ Quantitative survey data + qualitative emotional feedback synthesized into design decisions.
+Quantitative survey data and qualitative emotional feedback synthesized into design decisions.

 Survey data analysis